symfony/symfony-docs/cookbook/logging/channels_handlers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.3
-    This feature was introduced to the MonologBundle in version 2.4.
-This
+    This feature was introduced to the MonologBundle in version 2.4, which
-    version is compatible with Symfony 2.3, but only MonologBundle 2.3 is
-    installed by default.
-To use this feature, upgrade your bundle manually.
+    was first packaged with Symfony at version 2.4.

 With MonologBundle 2.4 you can configure additional channels without the
 need to tag your services: